OshadhaPathirana/OshadhaPathirana/README.md

 ## 🎨 Engaging Facts

-- 🌟 Founder of Dyson Sphere, a project group of undergraduates focused on Renewable Energy and IoT.
+- 🌟 Founder of Dyson Sphere, a project group of undergraduates focused on Renewable Energy and IoT
-- 🚀 Dreaming of contributing to space exploration technology.
+- 🚀 Dreaming of contributing to space exploration technology
-- 🌍 Actively participates in hackathons and engineering competitions.
+- 🌍 Actively participates in hackathons and engineering competitions

 ---